skypjack/entt/README.md

 @cond TURN_OFF_DOXYGEN
 -->
-The same version is also available [online](https://skypjack.github.io/entt/) for the latest release, that is the last stable tag.
-If you are looking for something more pleasing to the eye, consider reading the nice-looking version available on [docsforge](https://entt.docsforge.com/): same documentation, much more pleasant to read.<br/>
+The same version is also available [online](https://skypjack.github.io/entt/) for the latest release, that is the last stable tag.<br/>
 Moreover, there exists a [wiki](https://github.com/skypjack/entt/wiki) dedicated to the project where users can find all related documentation pages.
 <!--